DrRoad/WearableComputing-dsc/README.md

 </li>
 <li> subject_train.txt: Subject data, each row identifying the subject who performed the activity for each window sample.
 Domain: Integers 1 to 30.
 </li>
-<li> Folder "Inertial Signals" with (x,y,z)-gyroscope angular velocity data, (x,y,z)-total acceleration data from the accelerometer, (x,y,z)-estimated body acceleration data:
+<li> Folder "Inertial Signals" with (x,y,z)-gyroscope angular velocity data, (x,y,z)-total acceleration data from the accelerometer, (x,y,z)-estimated body acceleration data, in 128 element vector per row:
   <ol>
 	<li>	body_gyro_x_train.txt: The angular velocity vector for the X axis measured by the gyroscope for each window sample.
 The units are radians/second.
 Domain: Float numbers.
 	</li>